fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

 # Intro

 What exactly is DMARC and why do you want it?
+DMARC stands for domain-based Message Authentication, Reporting & Conformance.
+DMARC is an email validation framework designed to detect, prevent and provide reporting of email spoofing.

+As such it is all about the verification of the **From:** emaial header field.
+Implementing DMARC is the best way to defend from phishing and spoofing attacks.

 Before we dive into it lets talk about what happens when an SMTP email gets sent:

 ---